-- A fully-featured ROM library catalog system, allowing direct plugging into the port of choice - The Page plug functions (alternative to the Port ones), including routines to handle page #4. - HEPAX configuration and set-up, making the HEPAX integration a simple and reliable affair. - Security functions to password-protect your machine from prying eyes. - Two powerful RAM and ROM editors, a hacker's real delight. - An extended implementation of the Unit Management System, with Electrical units support and featuring an all-new Constants Library. - Full Buffer management and Extended Memory enhancements - And many more!
+- A fully-featured ROM library catalog system, allowing direct plugging into the port of choice - The Page plug functions (alternative to the Port ones), including routines to handle page #4. - HEPAX configuration and set-up, making the HEPAX integration a simple and reliable affair. - Security functions to password-protect your machine from prying eyes. - Two powerful RAM and ROM editors, a hacker's real delight. - Comprehensive Expanded Memory enhancements of alternate RAM blocs. - An extended implementation of the Unit Management System, with Electrical units support and featuring an all-new Constants Library. - Tons of sub-functions in auxiliary FAT groups... and many more!

-Other housekeeping functions roundup the set, making for a total of 220 functions tightly packed into a bank-switched 16k ROM.
-This was a design criterion, as the small footprint of the module (just one page, or effectively 4k) makes it ideal to combine with other utility packs, most notoriously the CCD OS/X (or its alter-ego AMC OS/X) for the ultimate control - so save some honorable exceptions there is no duplication between the two.
+Other housekeeping functions roundup the set, making for a total of 242 functions tightly packed into a bank-switched 16k ROM.
+This was a design criterion, as the small footprint of the module (just one page, or effectively 4k) makes it ideal to combine with other utility packs, most notoriously the CCD OS/X (or its alter-ego AMC OS/X) for the ultimate control - and except some honorable exceptions there is no duplication between the two.